 - Groundwater elevations and groundwater storage do not significantly decline below their historically measured low range (i.e., 2015 levels), thereby protecting the existing well infrastructure from impacts, protecting groundwater-dependent ecosystems, and avoiding significant streamflow depletion due to groundwater pumping. - Groundwater quality is suitable for the beneficial uses in the SV Subbasin and is not significantly or unreasonably degraded. - Significant and unreasonable land subsidence is prevented in the SV Subbasin.
-Infrastructure (e.g., roads, foundations, water conveyances, and well casings) and agriculture production in the SV Subbasin remain safe from land subsidence. - Significant and undesirable depletions of interconnected surface water (ISW) due to groundwater pumping are avoided by maintaining hydraulic gradients near ISW and through projects and management actions that bolster groundwater levels.
-Maintaining the groundwater surface water connection will also support maintenance of GDEs to enhance the presence of wildlife and support habitat for migratory and local birds. - The GSA groundwater management is effectively integrated with other watershed and land use planning activities through collaborations and partnerships with local, state, and federal agencies, private landowners, and other organizations, to achieve the broader "watershed goal" of adequate groundwater recharge and sufficient surface water flows to sustain healthy ecosystem functions.
+Infrastructure (e.g., roads, foundations, water conveyances, and well casings) and agriculture production in the SV Subbasin remain safe from land subsidence. - Significant and undesirable depletions of interconnected surface water (ISW) due to groundwater pumping are avoided by maintaining groundwater flows, magnitude and direction near ISW and through projects and management actions that bolster groundwater levels. - The GSA groundwater management is effectively integrated with other watershed and land use planning activities through collaborations and partnerships with local, state, and federal agencies, private landowners, and other organizations, to achieve the broader "watershed goal" of adequate groundwater recharge and sufficient surface water flows to sustain healthy ecosystem functions. - 213

-Sustainable management criteria (SMC) for each applicable sustainability indicator are addressed in the GSP.
-SMCs consist of minimum thresholds, measurable objectives, and interim milestones that are quantitative criteria measured at a network of representative monitoring points (RMPs) that provide adequate coverage such that undesirable results, consistent with the sustainability goal, are avoided during the implementation period and sustainability is fully achieved by 2042 and maintained beyond (after 2042).
-Applicable SMC addressed in the SV Subbasin GSP are groundwater elevation, groundwater storage, depletion of interconnected surface waters, degraded groundwater quality, and land subsidence.
-These SMCs will be tracked, and the GSAs may choose to conduct periodic monitoring and modeling throughout GSP implementation.
-If groundwater levels or groundwater storage were to drop to a trigger level or fall below a minimum threshold, a process involving a combination of monitoring, reporting, investigation, and, when necessary, corrective actions would be executed to recover the basin's levels and storage to acceptable values.
+214 Sustainable management criteria (SMC) for each applicable sustainability indicator are 215 addressed in the GSP.
+SMCs consist of minimum thresholds, measurable objectives, and 216 interim milestones that are quantitative criteria measured at a network of representative 217 monitoring points (RMPs) that provide adequate coverage such that undesirable results, 218 consistent with the sustainability goal, are avoided during the implementation period and 219 sustainability is fully achieved by 2042 and maintained beyond (after 2042).
+Applicable SMC 220 addressed in the SV Subbasin GSP are groundwater elevation, groundwater storage, depletion 221 of interconnected surface waters, degraded groundwater quality, and land subsidence.
+These 222 SMCs will be tracked, and the GSAs may choose to conduct periodic monitoring and modeling 223 throughout GSP implementation.
+If groundwater levels or groundwater storage were to drop to a trigger level or fall below a minimum threshold, a process involving a combination of monitoring, reporting, investigation, and when necessary, corrective actions would be executed to recover the basin's levels and storage to acceptable values.